RaphaelMemmi/document-word-extractor/README.md

    - I won't need to manually parse for common words.
 5. **Future-proofing**
    - While NLTK is suitable for this scenario, I am assuming we want to scale this implementation in the future, in which case using spaCy is much faster.

+### Docker
+ - Harsha informed that the team uses Docker.
+ - It provides a neat and easy way to run the code in a consistent environment.

 ## Project Structure